Skip to main content

 Better for: Rich dulce de leche varieties, classic Argentine flavors, and a spacious sit-down environment that’s nicer than many grab-and-go ice cream shops.

-Skip if: You want edgy, experimental flavors or plant-based gelato—other DTLA dessert spots cater more heavily to vegan and avant-garde offerings.
+Consider Alternatives If: You want edgy, experimental flavors or plant-based gelato—other DTLA dessert spots cater more heavily to vegan and avant-garde offerings.